SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/dialog-for-followups.md

 ![icon][img1]

 Click this button to access relevant tasks that can be performed on the active entry.
 Examples: Delete, Print, Send as e-mail, Assign to and Cancel meeting.
 In SuperOffice Settings and maintenance, you can also define your own tasks and add them under the **Task** button.
-For more information about this, see the Help for SuperOffice Settings and maintenance.

 ### Registered/Last modified